All chapters, including derivative essays called Applied Biofoundationalism, are linked at the end.

 The competent masculine understands strength as duty and safeguards liberty.
 He turns the container into a sanctuary alongside the feminine.

-Human coordination that seeks freedom: produced by the feminine/libertarian/liberal/chaos/entropic
+Human coordination that seeks freedom: produced by the feminine/libertarian/liberal/chaotic

 Feminine freedom exists as a spectrum between meaningful and chaotic:

 The primordial dyad isn’t conservative/liberal or masculine/feminine, but the cosmic tension between order and chaos.
 Structure and flow.
-There are rules.
-Human coordination abides by them.
+The genesis dyad.
+We’re always abiding by it, even in ways we’re unaware of.

 The omnipresent relationship between order and chaos is both oppositional and symphonic: the supreme dyad through which all other dyads flow.
 It manifests in every dimension of existence with different veneers.